bajajsweta/US-/README.md

 For Validatind History Original Quarter Files and running the regression Files - docker pull sweta/regressionmodel

 For Validating History Performance Quarter Files and running the Classification models - docker pull sweta/classificationmodel

+After pulling the image

+You have run the image by using

+docker run command and then execute the container to run the Rscripts and the Python Scripts